API 20E: Industry Rating System9:30 AM | August 17th, 2018

 Catastrophic bolting failures have cost facilities billions of dollars in recent years.
 As a result, the industry has called for new specifications to reduce the risk of bolt failure and improve worker safety.
 Enter API Specification 20E.

 API 20E is the standard that will define bolting for the 21st century.
-Originally written in 2012 and expanded earlier this year to include specifications for coating systems, API 20E creates better oversight of the fastener manufacturing process.
-It provides a third party auditor so that fastener companies can prove to their customers that they have properly adhered to industry specifications without cutting any corners in their process.
-All fastener companies that comply with API 20E receive a license and are entered into a freely searchable database called the API Composite List, giving procurement professionals a second set of eyes to share the risk of fastener evaluation.
+Originally written in 2012, API 20E creates better oversight of the fastener manufacturing process.
+It provides an auditor so that fastener companies can prove to their customers that they have properly adhered to industry specifications without cutting any corners in their process.
+Companies that comply with API 20E are freely searchable in a database called the API Composite List.

 Along with this audit comes the ability for customers to report when API 20E fasteners fail.
 Each reported failure is investigated to determine its likely cause.
 If API determines that the fastener company was not in compliance with API 20E specifications, the company must address the issue or risk losing its license.

 API non-conformance reporting is the industry’s path to better bolting.
 Rather than pointing fingers and assigning blame, feedback on bolt performance goes directly to the manufacturer so they are empowered to improve their product.
-The API Composite List shows a company’s entire history of licensed compliance, including which licenses have been lost or are under review.
-This way, procurement professionals can evaluate the track record of a fastener company to make an informed decision when purchasing fasteners.
+The API Composite List shows the status of a facility’s license, its original date, effective date, and expiration date, so procurement professionals can make an informed decision when purchasing fasteners.
 This peer rating and review system, like its counterparts in other industries, puts the power of quality assurance in the hands of the consumer.
-When it comes to precise operations that determine the wellbeing of a facility and its employees, API 20E’s third party peer-reviewed auditing system is critical to success in today’s bolting environment.